SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 need to be concerned about the affix file.

-The name en_WIKI is pre-set in the dictionary.lst file as a country dialect of
+The name WIKI is pre-set in the dictionary.lst file as a country dialect of

 English.

-You will want to change this to : en ZW en_WIKI
+You will want to change this to : en GH WIKI

-en ZW indicates language of a document of English iwth a country dialect of Zimbabia, will use en_WIKI as the name of the spellcheck dictionary and affix file.
+en GH indicates language of a document of English with a country dialect of Ghana, will use WIKI as the name of the spellcheck dictionary and affix file.

 dictionary.lst file.